A Short Guide to Creative Workflow Management

 Good communication - If you’ve kept up with our latest blogs, you’re probably rolling your eyes right now.
 We say it a lot, almost too much...communication is key, for obvious reasons.
 Make sure you find a platform that supports all team members, whether they’re within the creative department or not.
 You could opt for a messaging system, email, etc. Or Collato of course.

-Useful tools - Make sure you keep track of your creative workflow every step of the way.
+Creative workflow software - Make sure you keep track of your creative workflow every step of the way.
 Using the right tools is crucial for a successful project.
 With Collato, you can create a timeline that outlines all your roles, milestones, and tasks.
 You can easily share this timeline with everyone within your organization so a project overview is easily accessible.

 You can also assign tasks to team members.
 They will receive an email from Collato with the new task and a reminder.
 It’s an easy way to communicate daily, weekly, and monthly tasks to everyone!